News & Insights

 To make an LPA, you need to have capacity at the time you make it.
 That means that you understand the implications of what you are doing.

-What Happens If There Is No LPA?
+What Happens if There is No LPA?

 The responsibilities of a deputy are greater than for an attorney.
-For instance, a deputy has to produce accounts showing all income and expenses, and an annual written report to explain the decisions they’ve made.
+For instance, a deputy has to produce accounts showing all income and expenses and an annual written report to explain the decisions they’ve made.
 They may also have to endure supervision visits from the Office of the Public Guardian.

 Different Types Of LPA

 There are two types of LPA: one for property and financial affairs, and another for health and welfare.
 You can make one or other or (preferably) both at the same time.
-The attorneys do not have to be the same in each LPA, but they usually are.
+The attorneys do not have to be the same in each LPA but they usually are.

 With a property and financial affairs LPA in place, your attorney can access your bank accounts, your benefits and even sell your property on your behalf.
-With a health and welfare LPA, your attorney is able to make decisions about your day-to-day care, medical decisions, what you wear and eat.
+With a health and welfare LPA, your attorney is able to make decisions about your day-to-day care, medical decisions and what you wear and eat.

 How Do I Make An LPA?